 The historic association of women with the nursing profession may not be the only issue limiting the participation of men; other healthcare occupations have trouble attracting men, too.
-For example, 94 percent of dental hygienists are women, as are 93 percent of medical assistants.
-In fact, 75 percent of workers in healthcare professional and technical occupations, and 90 percent of workers in healthcare support occupations, are women.
-See the historical occupations and 90 percent of workers in healthcare support occupations, are women.
+For example, 94% of dental hygienists are women, as are 93% of medical assistants.54 In fact, 75% of workers in healthcare professional and technical occupations, and 90% of workers in healthcare support occupations, are women.55

 Earnings may be one reason why men avoid these healthcare occupations.
 Men can make higher earnings in other healthcare professions.
-In the best-paying healthcare professions-such as physicians and surgeons, optometrists, and chiropractors-men make up 70 percent or more of the workforce.
-Even among nurses, men tend to gravitate toward the specialties with higher earnings and greater demand for physical strength, such as emergency room nurses and operating room nurses.
+In the best-paying healthcare professions - such as physicians and surgeons, optometrists, and chiropractors - men make up 70% or more of the workforce.56 Even among nurses, men tend to gravitate toward the specialties with higher earnings and greater demand for physical strength, such as emergency room nurses and operating room nurses.

 Similar to many other fields, male nurses command higher earnings at every educational attainment level (Table 5).
-The gender earnings gap is pronounced particularly at the BSN level, where male nurses make 19 percent more than female nurses.
+The gender earnings gap is pronounced particularly at the BSN level, where male nurses make 19% more than female nurses.
+Table 5 Wages for nurses by sex and education attained